 - “Core” courses, which are permanent and annually repeating, and

 - “Colloquia” or elective courses, which are usually temporary and non-recurring.
 If faculty and student demand are sufficient, a “colloquia” may be offered every 2-3 years, but it would remain an elective course, not part of the core.

-“Core” requirements are comprised of 12 courses in the Humanities, Social Sciences, Natural Sciences, and Creative Arts.
-Three Honors colloquia are also required, in addition to the Honors Thesis/Senior Project requirements.
-The bulk of a student’s Honors credits are earned in the first two years of study; the Thesis/Senior Project is the major, culminating academic experience of the student’s final two years.
-See the Helpful Links section below for more information on current and past Honors courses, both “core” and “colloquia.”
+“Core” requirements are comprised of 12 classes in the Humanities, Social Sciences, Natural Sciences, and Creative Arts.
+Three honors colloquia are also required, in addition to the Honors Thesis/Senior Project requirements.
+The bulk of a student’s honors credits are earned in the first two years of study; the thesis project is the culminating academic experience of the student’s final two years.

-By design, Honors courses are kept small (20-25 students) to facilitate student engagement and learning.
-There are also never any pre-requisites for Honors courses, because of the wide diversity of majors/minors pursued by Honors students.
+By design, honors courses are kept small (15-25 students) to facilitate student engagement and learning.
+There are never any prerequisites for honors courses.

 Process for Obtaining “H” Designation Approval